 Historically, the region has been known as a popular spot for health resorts.
 This continues to this day with a number of spas and wellness resorts.
 With its peaceful landscape, I can only imagine how ideal the Tegernsee is for serious R&R.

 If you’re looking for something a little more exciting or involving, there are, of course, lots of options.
 Like much of Germany, biking and hiking are popular pastimes at the Tegernsee.
-And with the surrounding mountains so close by it’s a tempting proposition.
+And with the surrounding mountains, like the scenic Wallberg, so close by it’s a tempting proposition.

 If you’re itching to get out on the lake, there are also options for sailing or boating.
 You can even take the ferry between some of the lake’s towns.
 The ferry operates year-round so check their timetable to see the schedule.
 Coincidentally, the ferry is the same operator as the ferry on the Königssee so you can expect a certain level of service.

 The town of Tegernsee sits on the southeastern coast of the lake of the same name.
 The town is located about 30 miles south of Munich and less than 20 miles from the Austrian border.

 If you’re visiting in a car, there are some spots available.
 Parking is, however, relatively limited and there is usually a fee.

 There are also lots of train stations in and around the Tegernsee.
 From Munich’s main train station you can reach the Tegernsee in about an hour.